Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Pervasive Inference

 \subsubsection{Lessons learned}

-The lessons acquired from the literature review covering the DNN distribution can be summarized as follows: \begin{itemize} \item In per-layer strategies, selecting the split points depends on multiple parameters, which are the capacity of the end device that constrains the length of the first segment, the characteristics of the network (e.g., wi-fi, 4G, or LTE) that impact the transmission time, and the DNN topology that determines the intermediate data size. \item The deep neural networks with a small-reduction capacity of pooling layers or with fully-connected layers of similar sizes undergo small variations in the per-layer latency and data size.
+The lessons acquired from the literature review covering the DNN distribution can be summarized as follows: \begin{itemize} \item The per-layer strategy with remote collaboration is the most studied approach in the literature, owing to its simple splitting scheme and its assets in using high-performance servers while reducing the transmitted data.
+However, such strategies may not be efficient in terms of privacy or for networks with unstable transmission links, and hence may not be suitable for all applications. \item In per-layer strategies, selecting the split points depends on multiple parameters, which are the capacity of the end device that constrains the length of the first segment, the characteristics of the network (e.g., wi-fi, 4G, or LTE) that impact the transmission time, and the DNN topology that determines the intermediate data size. \item The deep neural networks with a small-reduction capacity of pooling layers or with fully-connected layers of similar sizes undergo small variations in the per-layer data size.
 In this case, remote collaboration is not beneficial for data transmission.
-Hence, compression (e.g., quantization, pruning, and encoding) can be a good solution to benefit from remote capacity with the minimum of communication overhead. \item Recently, many efforts have focused on the localized inference through per-segment distribution that allows to involve resource-limited devices and avoid transmission to remote servers.
+Hence, compression (e.g., quantization, pruning, and encoding) can be a good solution to benefit from remote capacity with the minimum of communication overhead. \item Recently, even if it is still not mature yet, multiple efforts have focused on the localized inference through per-segment distribution that allows to involve resource-limited devices and avoid the transmission to remote servers.
 This kind of works targeted the model parallelization and aimed to maximize the concurrent computation of different segments within the same request.
-However, fewer works covered data parallelization and real-time adaptability to the dynamic of requests.
+However, fewer works covered data parallelization and real-time adaptability to the dynamics and number of requests.
 Particularly, the load of inferences highly impacts the distribution of segments to fit them to the capacity of participants. \item Adopting a mixed partitioning strategy is advantageous for heterogeneous systems composed of high and low-capacity devices and multiple DNNs, which allows to fully utilize the pervasive capacities while minimizing the dependency and data transmission between devices. \end{itemize}